oneapi-src/level-zero-spec/scripts/core/PROG.md

 ${"#"} <a name="fut">Future</a>
 The following is a list a features that are still being defined for inclusion:
-- Predicated Execution
+- Predicated Execution: ability to cull program execution within a command list, based on device-generated value(s)
-- Execution Flow-Control
+- Execution Flow-Control: ability to describe loops and if-else-then type program execution within a command list, based on device-generated value(s)
-- Timestamps and Metrics
+- Timestamps and Metrics: ability to retrieve device-specific counters for performance analysis, tuning and tooling
-- GetLastError
+- GetLastError: quality-of-life addition to enable "assert({X}_RESULT_SUCCESS != GetLastError(*_handle_t));"